eszterk90/RESTful_API_app/tech_challenges/challenge-4.md

 ```
 ## Solution

-Define schema for log entries:
+First I would define a schema for log entries:

 ````
 const mongoose = require('mongoose);